-People want to be best in their work, in their personal life, and in extracurricular activities.
-In all these competition people are forgetting to take care of themselves.
+People want to be the best in their work, in their personal life, and in extracurricular activities.
+In all these competitions people are forgetting to take care of themselves.

-It is becoming difficult for people to accept that one does not have to be the best in everything; this stress is leading to various illnesses in young age.
+It is becoming difficult for people to accept that one does not have to be the best in everything; this stress is leading to various illnesses at a young age.

-It will be effective if universities are able to organize stress management classes for the students and guide them on tackling with the unnecessary social pressure experienced by them.
+It will be effective if universities can organize stress management classes for the students and guide them on tackling with the unnecessary social pressure experienced by them.

-Although even the best colleges claim to impart the best education to their students, they still tend to miss out on the information that is needed the most.
-If the college is not providing and training the students in the necessary steps needed to face the real world, then students need to work towards it.
+Although even the best colleges claim to impart the best education to their students, they still tend to miss out on the information that needs the most.
+If the college is not providing and training the students in the necessary steps need to face the real world, then students need to work towards it.

 Getting a job or marrying are merely milestones in a person’s life, the important message not to be missed is how to make the most of the life given.

 The lack of right information and knowledge many brilliant minds tend to fail because of minor concerns.
-Now is the time when college and universities need to incorporate this essential knowledge in their curriculum and ensure that their students are completely self-sufficient.
+Now is the time when colleges and universities need to incorporate this essential knowledge into their curriculum and ensure that their students are completely self-sufficient.